Translate

 When they finally broke apart, both were breathless, their foreheads pressed together as they stood there shielded from the rain, clinging to one another.

 Katherine was overcome with the intensity of it all—the rain, the kiss, the overwhelming relief of being back in his arms.
 She had spent so long imagining this moment, but nothing had prepared her for the reality of it.
-The feel of his hands on her skin, the heat of him against her lips, the way his heart pounded against her own.
+The feel of his hands on her skin, the heat of him against her lips, the way his heart pounded against her body.

 John kissed her again, slower this time.
 And as they stood there, tangled together, the world seemed to fall away.
 There was no past, no future—only the present, only them.

-When they finally pulled apart again, John smiled down at her, brushing a wet strand of hair from her face.
+When they finally pulled apart again, John smiled at her, brushing a wet strand of hair from her face.
 “Come with me,” he said softly, his voice full of the warmth and affection she had missed so desperately.

 The Pocket Watch

-The sign above the crooked wooden door read simply, “F. Brindle & Sons,” though no one could recall any sons, nor did anyone remember the last time the shop had a customer.
+The sign above the crooked wooden door read simply, “F. Brindle & Sons”, though no one could recall any sons, nor did anyone remember the last time the shop had a customer.
 Francis Brindle, the elderly proprietor, spent his days hunched over his workbench, his hands working with the precision of a much younger man.
 His eyes, however, carried the weight of centuries.

 She glanced around, confused.
 “What has?”